-At Make Yourself at Home, we offer furnished short term apartment rentals and vacation homes that are perfect for people relocating to Vancouver, B.C. or visiting for an extended stay.
+At Make Yourself at Home, we offer furnished apartment rentals and vacation homes that are perfect for people relocating to Vancouver, B.C. or visiting for an extended stay.
 We have a selection of accommodations in convenient Vancouver locations such as downtown Vancouver, Yaletown, Kitsilano, Granville, False Creek, Point Grey, West Vancouver, Dunbar and Douglas Park.

 Vancouver is a beautiful city, with both the ocean and mountains close by.
 Because of it’s mild climate, the city is lush and green and offers a pleasant stay year round.
 The city is a popular vacation spot for tourism, families and groups of all ages, as well as a pleasant setting for corporate business trips.
 Vancouver is a culturally diverse city, and the accommodations it offers are equally as diverse.
 This page will give you some brief information on the neighborhoods where you’ll find our furnished accommodations.

 In contrast to a regular hotel, staying in furnished apartments or homes, in the neighborhood of your choice, offers you the chance to fully explore and feel at home in Vancouver.

 Kitsilano, also known as "Kits," is located on the west side of Vancouver and borders the ocean, offering a spectacular view of the mountains and English Bay.
 This area has a fun and free-spirited atmosphere and is home to a large population of younger couples, new families, and students.
 The furnished accommodations in this area include apartments with great views of Kits Beach and the ocean.
 As well, Kits is known for it's fantastic heritage homes with quaint gardens and shaded tree lined streets.
 Fourth Avenue, the main shopping street, also is a hot night spot with great restaurants, and fun bars with a local feel.